Azure/Unreal-Pixel-Streaming/README.md

 1. Your exported `<ProjectName>.exe` should replace `Unreal\PixelStreamingDemo.exe`
 2. `<ProjectName>\` folder associated with the `<ProjectName>.exe` should replace the `Unreal\PixelStreaming\` folder.
-3. Replace the ThirdParty folder of the repo with **your** ThirdParty folder (i.e., `\Engine\Binaries\ThirdParty\`), as these third-party dlls are specific to what was used in your 3D application.
-The existing ones were just what was used in the example app provided in the repo.
-Make sure you can click on your `<ProjectName>.exe' to run it locally in your cloned repo folder to ensure all dependencies are copied over.
+3. **Important:** Replace the Binaries folder of the repo with **your** Binaries folder that was generated when building your UE4 app (i.e., `\Engine\Binaries\`), as the third-party dlls and versions contained in the `\Engine\Binaries\ThirdParty` folder are specific to what was used in your 3D application.
+Due to licensing we are not able to include the .dlls in this repo, so it's important that you add them yourself.
+Make sure you then can click on your `<ProjectName>.exe' to run it locally sucessfully in your cloned repo folder to ensure all dependencies are copied over.
 This is the only thing needed to be copied over from your own Engine\ folder to the repo.
 4. **Nothing more is needed to copy** over unless you&#39;ve changed any player.htm or specific customizations to the MM or SS web servers.
 These changes must be merged with the Microsoft special customizations and **not replaced over our WebServer\ files** to ensure a correct merge.
 5. **Important:** Be sure to check in any code/app changes back into your forked repo as the Terraform deployment pulls from GitHub on your deployment and not your local resources.